 Setbacks In Your Finances

-So far I have shared on setbacks in career and relationships that are due to circumstances out of our control.
-While it is also common that circumstances could set us back financially, for this section indulge me a bit by looking at it from another perspective.
+So far I have shared setbacks in careers and relationships that are due to circumstances out of our control.
+While it is also common that circumstances could set us back financially, indulge me a bit by looking at financial setbacks from another perspective.

 Setbacks that propel us forward can also be intentional.
 Take investing for example.
 When a person invests their money, in a way they are setting themselves back by denying themselves certain pleasures in the present for greater enjoyment later.
 Similarly, giving sacrificially is like a setback, but because of the law of giving and receiving, it puts the giver in a better position later than before.